MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Description of problem**: My workspace was previously connected to a git repo, but now it says that I need a premium license to connect.
 **Cause**: You can only connect to git repos if you have a valid Premium license.
 If your license expired or you change your license to a license that doesn't include git integration, you will not be able to connect to that repo anymore.
 This applies to trial licenses as well.
-**Solution**: Dusconnect from git and work without source control, or purchase a Premium license.
+**Solution**: Disconnect from git and work without source control, or purchase a Premium license.

 ### Commit issues